 - Platform agnostic – more streaming services means more choices

-- The price is really the only con because in 2021, spending $100 on a stream media player feels like a lot of money when you can buy a great one at just $30.
+- The price is really the only con, spending $100 on a stream media player feels like a lot of money when you can buy a great one at just $30.

 This super powerful media streaming stick gives you that amazing Roku-powered experience, within a compact and sleek design.
 Just plug the Stick+ into a spare HDMI port on the back of your TV, connect to your home network and you’ll be watching the hottest shows in literally no time.